Vinnissaum/order-api/README.md

 #Start the docker container
 $ docker start postgres
 ```
-- On You project folder, open the command line and type:
+- On your project folder, open the command line and type:

 ```bash
 $ mvn install -DskipTests